 Jump ahead to these sections:

 The details are often what matters most in funeral planning.
-Everything from the venue to the words that are spoken can certainly have a positive impact on the mourning process.
+Everything from the venue to the words that are spoken, and to the memorial slideshow or virtual funeral experience, can certainly have a positive impact on the mourning process.
 Song selection can be one of the most critical components because music can bring people together and express emotions that you or other relatives may not be able to.

 Song selection for the funeral service is one of the ways that the grieving parents and family may find even a moment of peace.
 Sometimes, the words of a song can speak to people in a way that even the most powerful eulogy can’t.
 Here’s a compilation of the best funeral songs, which may be most appropriate for this incredibly difficult ceremony.